HRM-048: Paid Parental Leave for Classified Staff Employees

 A natural parent or a new adoptive parent who is the legally recognized biological, adoptive, foster, or custodial parent.

-Paid Parental Leave is provided to eligible Classified Staff Employees, following birth, adoption, foster, or custodial care of a child under the age of eighteen (18), in recognition of the importance of the opportunity to bond with the child.
+Paid Parental Leave is provided to eligible Classified Staff Employees, following birth, adoption, foster, or custodial care of a child under the age of 18, in recognition of the importance of the opportunity to bond with the child.
 (Note: An individual who adopts a spouse’s or partner’s child(ren) is eligible for this benefit.)
 Paid Parental Leave may be used for temporary arrangements made through local departments of social services with the intent of reuniting the child with their birth family, if possible.

-- A Classified Staff EMployee within the Academic Division employed for 12 consecutive months and have worked 1250 hours during the 12 months immediately preceding the birth or placement of a child.
+- A Classified Staff Employee within the Academic Division employed for 12 consecutive months and have worked 1250 hours during the 12 months immediately preceding the birth or placement of a child.

 - Employed in a full-time, quasi-full-time, or part-time salaried Classified position upon the birth or placement of a child.